postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) enables developers to publish and manage APIs that access AWS and other web services and data sources.
 Once connected to API Gateway, you can view your API deployment status and history from within Postman.
 You can also view [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) metrics for each stage to get operational insight into your API.

-This integration supports OpenAPI 3.0 schemas for HTTP and REST APIs.
-You can import a schema from Amazon API Gateway and use it in Postman.
-For HTTP APIs, you can choose to export your schema from Postman to API Gateway.
-You can use the AWS console to deploy your exported schema to a stage, or deploy your HTTP API schema directly from Postman to a stage.
+This integration supports OpenAPI 3.0 definitions for HTTP and REST APIs.
+You can import a definition from Amazon API Gateway and use it in Postman.
+For HTTP APIs, you can choose to export your definition from Postman to API Gateway.
+You can use the AWS console to deploy your exported definition to a stage, or deploy your HTTP API definition directly from Postman to a stage.

 ## Contents